Guess which of these three GoFundMe videos raised the least amount of money:

-The next campaign, for Global Orphan Prevention in Colorado, also helped Katie raise over $5,000 in about a week by providing a sense of urgency for their specific fundraising goal, and giving people a clear call to action:
+The next campaign, for Global Orphan Prevention in Colorado, also helped Katie raise over $5,000 in about a week.
+It did this by providing a sense of urgency for their specific fundraising goal.
+I also gave people a clear call to action:

 Both of these videos worked because instead of making the viewer guess just what the hell they were both about, I told them.

 Were they as technically proficient as the bike video.